- Eat Your Way to Less Stress

 For centuries in Eastern religious traditions, the benefits of meditation and other relaxation techniques have been well known.
 Now, Western medicine and psychology have rediscovered that particular wisdom, translated it into simple nonspiritual methods, and scientifically verified its effectiveness.
 Thus, one or two 20-30 minute meditation sessions a day can have lasting beneficial effects on health.
 Indeed, advanced meditators can even significantly control their blood pressure and heart rate as well.

-Elimination of drug use and no more than moderate alcohol use are important for the successful management of stress.
+Elimination of drug abuse (both illegal drugs and prescription medications have the potential for abuse) and no more than moderate alcohol use are important for the successful management of stress.
 We know that people, when stressed, seek these outlets, but we also know that many of these substances sensitize (make even more responsive) the stress response.
 As a result, small problems produce big surges of stress chemicals.
 What's more, these attempts with drugs and alcohol to mask stress often prevent the person from facing the problem directly.
 Consequently, they are not able to develop effective ways to cope with or eliminate the stress.

 We know that chronic or uninterrupted stress is very harmful.
 It is important, therefore, to take breaks and decompress.
 Take a lunch break and don't talk about work.
 Take a walk instead of a coffee break.
 Use weekends to relax, and don't schedule so many events that Monday morning will seem like a relief.
 Learn to recognize and respond to your stress signals.
-Take regular vacations or even long weekends or mental-health days at intervals that you have learned are right for you.
+Take regular vacations or even long weekends or mental-health days at regular intervals.

-Create predictability in your work and home life as much as possible.
-Structure and routine in your life can't prevent the unexpected from happening.
+Create predictability in one's work and home life as much as possible.
+Structure and routine in one's life can't prevent the unexpected from happening.
 However, they can provide a comfortable framework from which to respond to the unexpected.
 Think ahead and try to anticipate the varieties of possibilities, good and bad, that may become realities at work or home.
 Generate scenarios and response plans.
-You may find that the "unexpected" really doesn't always come out of the blue.
-With this kind of preparation, you can turn stress into a positive force to work for your growth and change.
+One might find that the "unexpected" really doesn't always come out of the blue.
+With this kind of preparation, it's possible to turn stress into a positive force to work for growth and change.